mckeeh3/me-dot-u-dot/README.md

 The agent's system prompt is critical for guiding learning quality:

 - Defines learning objectives and success metrics
 - Establishes reasoning patterns and decision-making frameworks
 - Shapes how agents interpret and store experiences
 - Influences the quality and direction of self-improvement
+- May be dynamically updated as part of the learning process

 ## 🏗️ Akka Integration